New Zealand–United States relations

 New Zealand compared to the East Coast of the United States.
 New Zealand is slightly longer than California and is roughly the size of Colorado or Oregon.

 New Zealand is a major non-NATO ally of the United States.

-United States and New Zealand share comparable histories; both nations grew from British colonies and both boast indigenous populations of East Polynesian descent (Māori and Native Hawaiians).
+United States and New Zealand share comparable histories; both nations grew from British colonies and both have indigenous populations of East Polynesian descent (Māori and Native Hawaiians).
 Both nations are known for their proximity to the Pacific Ocean, and the New Zealand-United States relationship is a key factor of Asia-Pacific geopolitics.
 Both states have also been part of a Western alliance of states in various wars.
 Together with three other Anglophone countries, they comprise the Five Eyes espionage and intelligence alliance.

 History

 New Zealand and the United States are old friends.
 While the United States is an immensely powerful nation, New Zealand is a small country, possessing for the most part only soft power, but with a record of deploying to help troubled nations find a way forward.
 New Zealand and the United States, with our strong shared values, can work together to shape a better world, as we are.
 That, and our strong economic, scientific, education, and people to people ties, makes this relationship a very important one to New Zealand, which we seek to strengthen.